-15. April 2009 - April 2012, Director of Staff and Senior Executive, Office of the Surgeon General, Pentagon, Washington D.C.
+15. April 2009 - April 2012, Director of Staff and Senior Executive, Office for the Surgeon General, the Pentagon, Washington, D.C.

-16. June 2012 - present, Assistant Surgeon General, Health Care Operations and Chief of the Medical Service Corps, Office of the Surgeon General, Falls Church, Va.
+16. June 2012 – September 2014, Assistant Surgeon General, Health Care Operations and Chief of the Medical Service Corps, Office of the Surgeon General, Falls Church, Va.

 MAJOR AWARDS AND DECORATIONS